Patriots draft picks 2020: New England's Round 2 and 3 selections, full draft order - NBC Sports

 The Patriots added their first offensive piece by trading up to pick No. 91 to secure UCLA tight end Devin Asiasi, who was rated one of the top TEs in the draft class.
 They then surprised by trading up for yet another TE, Dalton Keene, a versatile offensive powerhouse out of Virginia Tech.
 This was a position New England sorely needed to fill after Ben Watson retired and Rob Gronkowski came out of retirement to be traded to the Buccaneers, especially as the Patriots are known for finding creative ways to use tight ends.

-As we enter the second day of the draft, check out the best available players left.
+As we enter Day 3 of the draft today, check out the best available players left.
 For the full draft order, click here.

 Round 2, pick 37: Kyle Dugger, S, Lenoir-Rhyne